 Now, was I a good pastor?
 I don’t know, and this whole section is teetering toward the overly introspective and self-aggrandizing.
 However, if I was doing it all again, I’d hack away the business in favor of relationships every single time.

-Douglas, this is all to say that the glamorous jobs that seem to be world-changing are often more isolating from the world then they are actually serving of it.
-And for those of us with those kinds of jobs, we often envy you.
+This is all to say that the glamorous jobs that seem to be world-changing are often more isolating from the world then they are actually serving of it.
+And for those of us with those kinds of jobs, we often envy others.

-Because you Douglas, you actually have the dream job in terms of knowing people and leveraging all of your time to care for the world outside of the church walls.
+If you’re reading this and it resonates with you, you actually might have the dream job in terms of knowing people and leveraging all of your time to care for the world outside of the church walls.
 In fact, I would propose that God has put you in that regular, ordinary job for an extraordinary purpose.
 Somebody in the next cubicle over needs you to ask how they’re doing.
 The new hire who casually shares that medical bills are piling up needs you to put an anonymous wad of cash in an envelop on their desk.
 You get the idea.

 Your world needs you, now go change it.